Join our Discord community — connect, share, and grow with us! Join Now

 4. Performance Issues – As content grows, traditional CMS platforms can slow down, especially when dealing with dynamic content updates across various platforms.

 With digital experiences expanding beyond just websites, businesses need a CMS that offers content freedom and developer flexibility.
-This is where decoupled and headless CMS solutions step in.
+This is where decoupled and headless CMS solutions step in, enhanced by AI agents that can automate complex content workflows and optimize distribution strategies.

 What is a Decoupled CMS?